Anthony Harris (safety): 2019 season

 On March 11, 2019, the Vikings placed a second-round restricted free agent tender on Harris.
-Following the release of Andrew Sendejo, Harris was named a starting safety alongside Harrison Smith.
+Following the release of Sendejo, Harris was named a starting safety alongside Smith.

 In Week 1 against the Atlanta Falcons, Harris intercepted Matt Ryan twice and recovered a fumble as the Vikings won 28–12.
 For his Week 1 effort, Harris was awarded NFC Defensive Player of the Week.

 In Week 8 against the Washington Redskins, Harris recorded his third interception of the season off Dwayne Haskins in the 19–9 win.
-On December 2, 2019, against the Seattle Seahawks, Harris intercepted Russell Wilson and returned it 20 yards for his first career touchdown in the 37–30 loss.
-Harris would record two more interceptions throughout the season, which came off Philip Rivers in a 39–10 win over the Los Angeles Chargers, and Aaron Rodgers in a 23–10 loss to the Green Bay Packers.
+On December 2, 2019, against the Seahawks, Harris intercepted Russell Wilson and returned it 20 yards for his first career touchdown in the 37–30 loss.
+Harris would record two more interceptions throughout the season, which came off Philip Rivers in a 39–10 win over the Los Angeles Chargers, and Aaron Rodgers in a 23–10 loss to the Packers.
 With six interceptions, Harris was tied for the NFL's most alongside New England's Stephon Gilmore and Buffalo's Tre'Davious White.

 In the NFC Wild Card game against the New Orleans Saints, Harris intercepted a pass thrown by Drew Brees and returned it for 30 yards during the 26–20 overtime win.